AlexOla-NG/pokedex/README.md

 - [How to use setState callback on react hooks](https://stackoverflow.com/a/61612292) - This showed how to use a state value immediately after calling setState.
 I really liked this pattern and will use it going forward.
 - [Suppress Chrome 'Failed to load resource' messages in console](https://stackoverflow.com/questions/4500741/suppress-chrome-failed-to-load-resource-messages-in-console/30847631#30847631) - This helped to clear the console when error messages were logged after a 404 request.
 I really liked this pattern and will use it going forward.
 - [FontAwesome Icons Spin only on mouseover?](https://stackoverflow.com/questions/21030259/fontawesome-icons-spin-only-on-mouseover) - This helped us add font awesome animation via css to font awesome icons.
 I really liked this pattern and will use it going forward.
-- [The Simplest Guide to Using Async/Await with forEach() in JavaScript (with Examples)](https://plainenglish.io/blog/async-await-foreach) - This showed me alternatives to using forEach with async/await.
+- [The Simplest Guide to Using Async/Await with forEach() in JavaScript (with Examples)](https://plainenglish.io/blog/async-await-foreach) - This showed me alternatives to using forEach loop with async/await.
+I really liked this pattern and will use it going forward.
+- [How to create disabled state of the font awesome icons?](https://stackoverflow.com/a/50208559) - This showed me how to add disabled state to fontawesome icons using css.
 I really liked this pattern and will use it going forward.

 ## Author